 Graphing with Dice in Kindergarten

 There are two options for the dice of this graphing game.

-The only thing not included is the fruit counters.
-These are ones that we found and instantly fell in love.
-All of my daughters, 7-16, were instantly obsessed.
-I’ve created multiple free printables with a fruit theme just so we could continue using these counters!
+My daughters loved them so much, I’ve created multiple free printables with a fruit theme just so we could continue using these counters!

 If you choose to make your own cube, fold the cube template on the inside lines and tape it into a cube.
 I find it helpful to put additional tape on the outside of the cube to give the dice a little bit more weight and to last longer.

 Then, laminate the graph for durability if desired.
 If you laminate, you can use dry-erase markers to play over and over without having to print again.
 I like to laminate and place at the math center for a hands-on math activity all year long.
 Keep it interesting by changing the theme on the graph to match your lesson plans.